14.03.2025 - 26.04.2025

 Thema: GNYP Gallery has the great pleasure in inviting you to the opening of Life on a Pale Horse, the first solo exhibition of the American artist Rob Ober in Europe, on view from March 10 until April 15, 2023.
 The opening will take place on Friday, March 10, 2023, between 5 and 8 pm at Knesebeckstr.
 96, 10623 Berlin.
 At 7 pm the artist and the art historian João Gabriel Rizek will lead a walkthrough of the exhibition.

-Ort: GNYP Gallery bis: 2023-02-25
+Ort: GNYP bis: 2023-02-25

 Künstler: Maria Calandra